Trade directory · Nampa metro · Idaho

 Licensing Requirements

-Idaho requires Public Health Pest Control License through Idaho Department of Agriculture.
-Must pass written exam covering pest identification, pesticide application, and safety.
-Commercial applicators need Category 7 certification.
+Idaho requires Structural Pest Control License through Idaho State Department of Agriculture.
+Must pass written exam covering pest biology, pesticide application, and safety.
+Commercial applicator certification required for restricted-use pesticides.
 License renewal every 3 years with continuing education requirements.

 §2